toddaustin07/encryptedfile_context_store/README.md

 ```
 - They key is used to to uniquely encrypt the context json
 - It must be a string value of any length
-- It is up to the developer to determine what key to use and to ensure that it is persistantly available across invocations of the nodeJS SmartApp.
+- It is up to the developer to determine what key to use
 - The sensitivity level of the context data will determine how the secret key should be created and managed:
   - The simplest (but less secure) approach would be to use the .installedAppId value from the SmartApp context as the secret key
   - A more secure approach would be to require console input of the key at invocation of the nodeJS SmartApp.
-  - Because the key must be available across invocations of the nodeJS SmartApp, it may be tempting to save it in persistant storage, however this wouldn't be secure; the key itself if stored, would need to be encrypted, which would require another key....and on and on!

 ## How Secure?
 The data is encrypted with the aes-192-cbc algorithm and uses a 24-byte salt derived from the provided secret key.
 So the data file itself is fairly secure from malicious network attacks.
 How the secret key itself is generated and managed is more likely to be the weak link.